 - 2004-2005 J. William Fulbright Award for independent research in Latvia

 - 2004 American Council of Learned Societies Language Training Grant for study in Latvia

 - 2004 Rutgers University Mary Bartlet Cowdrey Dissertation Grant

 FS1008 Introduction to Visual Culture

 FS5017 Introduction to Visual Culture and Theory

 I teach courses on performance art, postmodern and contemporary art—all with a focus on Eastern Europe—and a course on 20th century Russian art.

-I welcome inquiries from prospective PhD students who would like to pursue a research project on a topic related to contemporary art in Eastern Europe.
+I welcome inquiries from prospective PhD students who would like to pursue a research project on a topic related to contemporary art in Eastern Europe, in particular performance art.

 - Further Info